gradle/gradle/design-docs/build-initialisation.md

 # Story: User initializes a Gradle build without writing a stub build script (DONE)

-This story adds support for automatically applying the `build-setup` plugin when `gradle init` is run:
+This story adds support for automatically applying the `build-init` plugin when `gradle init` is run:

-1. Add `ProjectConfigureAction` to the plugin project which adds a task rule that applies the `build-setup` plugin when `init` is requested.
+1. Add `ProjectConfigureAction` to the plugin project which adds a task rule that applies the `build-init` plugin when `init` is requested.
 It should only apply the plugin to the root project of a build.
-2. Change the `build-setup` plugin so that it adds only the `init` lifecycle task and no other tasks when any of the following is true.
+2. Change the `build-init` plugin so that it adds only the `init` lifecycle task and no other tasks when any of the following is true.
 In this case, the `init` task should simply log a warning when run.
     - The settings script already exists.
     - The current project's build script already exists.